 Q: For years you have become almost a brand onto yourself.
 What do you do to not lose yourself in that brand, you have your music and stuff like that.
 What do you do to kind of keep who you are true to yourself as opposed to what we see on the magazine covers, the cereal boxes and the video games?

 Shaun White: Yeah, well that’s a great question.
 You know, I think since day one I remember being very concerned and very intrigued by the sponsorships that I had, you know, how they used me in ads and how I was perceived just because I remember getting the poster – a kid came up to me and wanted me to sign a poster and I was like, this photo is terrible, you know, like who picked this?
 Like how did I not – do I get a say in this?
 And from that day I remember going to my agent I was like I want approval over these things and that’s really how it started, it was a very natural way of me, you know, wanting to be informed about the way I was – my likeness was used.
 And so if you think about it, I mean, I’ve been with Target stores 11 years now, 12 years.
 I’ve been with Oakley for 11 or 12 years.
 I’ve been with Burton since I was 7 years old.
 So these are like long-lasting deep relationships and they’re partners that I’ve been with for so long that it really – they work with me instead of kind of telling me what to do and that’s been the luxury of, you know, having success at the Olympics in these things, it’s allowed me to have the position to say no; to say, you know, I want to do this, I want to do that.
 And I’m glad you brought up the music because that’s something that’s so important to me because it’s the only thing that I do that involves any sort of collaboration.
 I mean, it doesn’t matter how well I play the guitar, you know, it only matters the sounds that we make together.
+I feel I’ve got better at playing ever since I really took the time to learn the anatomy of a guitar.
+This has helped me connect with the music in a much better way.
 You know, you have to have a drum beat, you have to have somebody singing, you know, all these things have to come together.
 And so that’s what I love about it, it’s not really a – there’s no competition, you just create, you just do and that’s been my favorite part about the music process, making the band Bad Things and, you know, our album just came out a couple days ago on iTunes and it’s just been such an exciting time, you know, for me in my life.
 But these are the things that keep me grounded.
 But, yeah, I don’t know, I mean, to be honest I really just – I don’t know, I just take a sponsorship and I go, okay, does this align with what I’m all about?
 Does this make sense in the first place?
 What will people think if I do this?
 And then at the end of the day it’s up to me really turning it into my own thing.
 I mean, I’ve done all sorts of, you know, random endorsements to normal endorsements, you know, like industry endorsements you could say like Oakleys.
 It’s a product that I use on the mountains, the sunglasses I wear around.
 But, you know, I was doing a tire sponsorship at one point.
 I’m not much of a driver.
 And that’s that we did, we made fun of that.
 We were like, you know, let’s take the fact that I wasn’t the best driver and really exploit that and turn me into a good drive and make it something fun and something, you know, real that’s going on in my life and apply it to the same scenario.
 You know, Stride Gum, they came out with a new flavor, Golden Fruit, and it’s, you know, obviously they called it Golden Fruit, you know, we’re going for the Olympics in the air and the season.
 And like, you know, I picked out the flavors, I work with them on the commercials.
 I do all these things so I think being involved is what makes it legitimate and very palatable for the, you know, the people that see my things.

 Q: We watch what you do in such amazement and we wonder how do you go about learning how to hurtle yourself in the air like that?
 And do you remember the very first time that you did a really hard move and what that felt like?